Understanding the CFNAI Components

 The Chicago Fed's National Activity Index, which we reported on this morning, is based on 85 economic indicators drawn from four broad categories of data:

 The complete list is available here in PDF format.

-In this morning's Chicago Fed update, we learned that "Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) rose to +0.65 in October from +0.36 in September.
-One of the four broad categories of indicators that make up the index increased from September, but three of the four categories made positive contributions to the index in October.
-The index’s three-month moving average, CFNAI-MA3, increased to +0.28 in October from +0.01 in September."
+In this morning's Chicago Fed update, we learned that "Led by declines in production-related indicators, the Chicago Fed National Activity Index (CFNAI) fell to –0.15 in May from +0.42 in April.
+Two of the four broad categories of indicators that make up th index decreased from April, and two of the four categories made negative contributions to the index in May.
+The index’s three-month moving average, CFNAI-MA3, decreased to +0.18 in May from +0.48 in April".

 A chart overlay of the complete multi-decade span of all four categories, even if we use the three-month moving averages, is quite challenging for visual clarity:

 So here is a close-up view since 2000: